What is Umbrella Insurance?

 What Types of Policies Will My Umbrella Policy Cover?

-Most of your personal insurance policies will be covered under your personal umbrella policy.
+Most of your personal insurance policies will be covered under your personal umbrella insurance policy.
 An umbrella policy is what is known as a follow-form policy.
-A follow-form policy means that if your underlying policy covers you on a claim than your umbrella policy will pick up where that policy left off.
-Some common insurance policy types include:
+A follow-form policy means that if your underlying policy covers you on a claim, then your personal umbrella policy will pick up where that policy left off.
+Some common personal insurance policy types include:

 - Auto Insurance